ProjectPythia/pythia-foundations/foundations/conda.md

 ## Installing Conda

+We recommend you start by installing [Miniforge](https://github.com/conda-forge/miniforge).
+This is a specific version of the {term}Conda package manager pre-configured to work with the `conda-forge` package repository -- our recommended source for most of the packages you will need.

-We recommend you install Miniforge.
-You can do that by following the [instructions for your machine](https://github.com/conda-forge/miniforge).
+You can install Miniforge by following the [instructions for your machine](https://github.com/conda-forge/miniforge#install).

 Miniforge uses the `conda` package management system and is based on Miniconda, which is a pared-down version of the full Anaconda Python distribution.